Alfresco/alfresco-docker-base-tomcat/README.md

 distribution you want to use.
-Take a look at the existing `tcnative_build-rockylinux` stage for an example, but overall the goal is to install on your target distribution the required packages to build the Tomcat native libraries in a the `/usr/local/tcnative` directory, so it can be copied to the final image.
+Take a look at the existing `tcnative_build-rockylinux` stage for an example, but overall the goal is to install on your target distribution the required packages to build the Tomcat native libraries in the `/usr/local/tcnative` directory, so it can be copied to the final image.

 For example: